Factbox: Countries evacuating nationals from China virus areas

 - The United States evacuated 220 citizens from Wuhan including 50 diplomats and contractors.

-- A plane carrying 83 British and 27 foreign nationals flew out on Friday from Wuhan, the British government said.
-The civilian aircraft chartered by the Foreign Office is due to arrive at 1 p.m.
-(1300 GMT) in Britain on Friday, before continuing on to Spain, where the home countries of European Union citizens will take responsibility for the remaining passengers.
+- Canada is seeking to evacuate 196 nationals from the Wuhan area, senior officials have said.
+While the government has secured a charter aircraft, it has not yet said when the plane will fly to Canada or whether returning citizens will be quarantined on arrival.

-- Canada has about 167 nationals in the Wuhan area, Foreign Minister Francois-Philippe Champagne said.
-While he did not rule out evacuations, he did not indicate there were any planned, adding that consular requests would be evaluated on a case by case basis.
+- Russia said it would begin moving its citizens out of China via its Far Eastern region on Feb.
+1, regional authorities said.
+It plans to evacuate more than 600 Russian citizens currently in Hubei province and they will be quarantined for 14 days, Deputy Prime Minister Tatiana Golikova said.

-- Russia has been in talks with China about evacuating its nationals from Wuhan and Hubei province.
+It has been in talks with China about evacuating its nationals from Wuhan and Hubei province.

-- The Dutch government is assessing ways to evacuate 20 citizens from Wuhan, press agency ANP reported.
+- The Netherlands has advised Dutch nationals to limit trips to essential travel only and is preparing the voluntary evacuation of 20 Dutch nationals and their families from Hubei Province, Foreign Minister Stef Blok said in a letter to parliament.
+The Netherlands is finalizing arrangements with EU partners and Chinese authorities.

 - Australia will help some citizens leave Hubei and quarantine them on Christmas Island.
 Prime Minister Scott Morrison did not say how many of the 600 Australians registered in the Hubei region could be helped, adding Australia would also be working to help New Zealand and Pacific island citizens.